1982 Cincinnati Reds season

-The Cincinnati Reds' 1982 season was a season in American baseball.
-It involved the Reds finishing in sixth place in the National League West Division, with a record of 61 wins and 101 losses, 28 games behind the Atlanta Braves.
+The 1982 Cincinnati Reds season was the 113th season for the franchise in Major League Baseball, and their 13th and 12th full season at Riverfront Stadium.
+The Reds finished in sixth place in the National League West, with a record of 61 wins and 101 losses, 28 games behind the Atlanta Braves.
 The Reds played their home games at Riverfront Stadium.
 John McNamara managed the club to a 34–58 start before being replaced in late July by Russ Nixon, who compiled a 27–43 record the rest of the year.
 1982 was the first time that the Reds finished in last place since 1937, as well as their first losing season since 1971, the team's first full season at Riverfront.
 It was also the first 100-loss season in franchise history.
 They would not have another 100-loss season until 40 years later in 2022.